xsh93/Toc-BTSTN/README.md

 </p>

 ## 1. Introduction
-`Toc-BTSTN` is a Python package developed to model the metabolic responses to perturbations and optimize strategies for process control based on the ***Bidrectional Time-series State Transfer Network***.
+`Tac-BTSTN` is a Python package developed to model the metabolic responses to perturbations and optimize strategies for process control based on the ***Bidrectional Time-series State Transfer Network***.

 ## 2. Framework
 <div align=center><img src="image/framework.png" style="zoom: 30%;"/></div>